 Housekeeping in such a vast house can be physically demanding.
 It is possible to undertake a less demanding volunteer role within the Housekeeping team if you prefer.

 What the role requires: (relevant training will be given)

-- Reliable, organised and self-motivated
+- Health and Safety aware / reliable, organised and self-motivated

 Wentworth Woodhouse has a dedicated team of volunteers, who give their time across a variety of roles – do you think you might like to join them?